codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

   It should have an `id` of `codat-connections-container`.

   The `CodatConnections` component will be mounted within this div.
 We recommend setting `width: 460px; height: 840px` for this element and styling it as a modal by nesting it within a modal wrapper (e.g. `position: fixed; inset: 0`).
+The component is optimized to look best with these parameters.

   The created `CodatConnections` component expands to fit 100% of the specified dimensions.